hacdias/hacdias.com/content/impossible-list/index.md

    - [ ] [Live abroad for more than 5 years](/2024/01/10/when-does-abroad-stop-being-abroad/ "When does abroad stop being abroad?") <small>[August 2025, 🇳🇱 NL]</small>
 - [ ] Volunteer for a good cause for 6 months
 - [ ] Donate for a good cause for 6 months
-- [ ] Learn how to play an 🎶 instrument
+- [ ] Learn how to play a 🎶 musical instrument

 </div>